written in March 2018 by Andreas Andreou

 Do you want something more extreme?
 Giuffria is an American hard rock band formed by Gregg Giuffria when his previous band, Angel, broke up.
 They were active for few years and broke up in 1987.
 In 2015 some members of the band reformed Giuffria for live shows, without Gregg Giuffria...

-Blackfoot also caused some controversy since the band is touring without any original members, and as it seems, these changes in music industry will be something usual in the (near?) future.
+Blackfoot and Quiet Riot also caused some controversy since they are touring without any original members, and as it seems, these changes in music industry will be something usual in the future.